charshy/examples/README.md

     with the public IP address of the node where the gateway service is running on the Google Cloud Platform.

-1. Visualizing your deployment with Weave Scope
+1. View a graphical representation of your deployment in [Weave Scope](https://github.com/weaveworks/scope):

     ```bash
     kubectl create -f 'https://scope.weave.works/launch/k8s/weavescope.yaml' --validate=false
     ```

-    Once weavescope is up and running, you can view the weavescope dashboard on your local host using the following commands
+    When weavescope is running, you can view the weavescope dashboard on your local host by using the following commands:

     ```bash
     kubectl port-forward $(kubectl get pod --selector=weavescope-component=weavescope-app -o jsonpath={.items..metadata.name}) 4040
     ```

     You can open http://localhost:4040 on your browser to access the Scope UI.